 Pictured clockwise below are Mary of Barefeet in the Kitchen, Jocelyn of Inside Brucrew Life, Holly of Spend with Pennies, Aubrey of Real Housemoms, Erin of Dinners, Dishes & Desserts, Rebecca, Me (the no-so-pig-whisperer haha) and Meseidy of The Noshery.

-I’ve always been fascinated by anatomy, but it never ceases to amaze me how many different parts of a body there are and how many cuts of meat can come from just one animal.
+I’ve always been fascinated by anatomy.
+It never ceases to amaze me how many different parts of a body there are and how many cuts of meat can come from one animal.
 It’s like taking a puzzle apart.
 You can see one of the live Facebook videos I took of the pork fabrication here.

-After all, pork is the preferred meat of the world!
+After all, pork is the preferred meat in the world!

-Once again, it was a fascinating experience and I’m both honored and thrilled that I was chosen by the National Pork Board to host this year’s tour.
+Once again, it was a fascinating experience.
+I’m both honored and thrilled that I was chosen by the National Pork Board to host this year’s tour.
 Please visit them for great pork recipes and more information on all things pigs!